jekight/Website/content/_index/main_page.md

 [asset]
   image = "main_page_pic.png"
 +++
 Hello, and welcome to my personal website!
-Above you will find links to my resume, as well as, a link to my math resource website.
-My math resource website host all of my notes I have either presented to my students or have created for my independent studies.
-This website will serve as a means to present personal projects I have worked.
-Over time, my goal is to have this website host both R and Python programming projects regarding data visualization, data analysis, and machine learning.
-To see projects I have completed so far, please refer to the title bar and click on the Projects page.
-If you would like, you could also click on the About page to read about me!
-To contact me, you could either use the form below or send me an email.
-My email can be found at the bottom of the page.
-Again, thank you for visiting my website!
+Above you will find a link to my resume, as well as a link to my math resources website.
+My math resources website hosts all the notes I have either prepared for my students, or created to advance my own independent studies.
+This website serves as a platform to showcase my personal projects and endeavors.
+Over time, my goal for this website is to host both R and Python programming projects regarding data visualization, data analysis, and machine learning.
+To browse the projects I have completed thus far, please refer to the title bar and select the “Projects” page.
+My story and background can be found on the “About” page, and you can contact me directly though the “Contact Me” page.
+I hope you find the projects and resources helpful, I’m looking forward to hearing from you!

 Regards,